The Devil

 Be wary of compulsive behavior, such as lack of sleep or poor diet.
 These are caused by short term thinking and immediate needs with no thought for the future.

-You will be successful in making progress on returning back to good health from a previously poor situation.
+You will be successful in making progress on returning to good health from a previously poor situation.
 If you haven’t already, now is the time to make plans.
 They will be successful if carried out.

 Personal development is in serious danger of being halted or in reverse because of a current behavior or situation.